Porcelain table lamp from the first half of the 20th century

 In perfect condition, originating from the first half of the 20th century.

 Elegant antique furniture and accessories can be an excellent idea for interior decoration.
 Currently, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 Attributes / Details